jpasqua/MultiMon/README.md

 <a name="dev-info"></a>
 ## Operational Info for Developers

-Though it is not normally part of the main menu, a developer can get to an additional page of options by entering the url `http://[MultiMon_Adress]/dev` into their browser.
+Though it is not normally part of the main menu, you can get to an additional page of options by entering the url `http://[MultiMon_Adress]/dev` into your browser.
 If you wish, you can make it part of the main menu by uploading a `settings.json` file with an additional entry.
-To get the current settings file which you can then add to, see the [section below](#get-settings).
 Add the following line at the top level to enable the developer menu:

 ````
 ...
   "showDevMenu": true,
 ...
 ````
+To get the current settings file which you can then add to, refer to the [section below](#get-settings).

 ### Mock (Simulated) Printer Operation

 The `/dev` page allows you to make any one of the printers a "mock" printer meaning that it will produce artificial values that mimic what a real printer might produce.
 This can be useful for testing, debugging, and tuning the GUI or WebUI.
 To make any of the configured printers act as a mock printer, just check the associated box and then `Save`.
 These settings will not take effect until the next time *MultiMon* boots.

 <a name="get-settings"></a>
-### Capturing the Current State
+### Capturing the Current Settings

 It can sometimes be useful to see all the settings in their JSON representation.
 The `/dev` page has a `View Settings as JSON` button which will go to a page with the JSON content.
 You can also get to this page directly with the url `http://[MultiMon_Adress]/dev/settings`.
 If you save these settings as a file named `settings.json` and place it in your `data` directory, it can be uploaded to your device using `ESP8266 Sketch Data Uploader`.
 There is no need to do this, but developers may find it useful to easily switch between batches of settings.